-Tucked away on the southern coast of Victoria in Australia, Phillip Island is a beautiful destination for outdoor lovers, wildlife enthusiasts or good food aficionados.
+Tucked away on the southern coast of Victoria in Australia, Phillip Island is a beautiful destination for outdoor lovers, wildlife enthusiasts, and good food aficionados.
 The small island packs a punch with lots of exciting things to do!

-This island is a haven for family activities, excellent dining, and beautiful natural scenery.
-Whether you’re visiting for adventure or to unwind, there are lots of great things to do in Phillip Island.
+Phillip Island is a haven for family activities, excellent dining, and beautiful natural scenery.
+Whether you’re visiting for adventure or to unwind, there are many great things to do in Phillip Island.

 Hike Cape Woolamai

 Just past the bridge from San Remo is Cape Woolamai, home to breathtaking coastal views and amazing surf breaks.

 The Cape Woolamai Circuit Walk takes you to the highest point of the island, offering an opportunity to enjoy panoramic views of the beautiful coastline.
 Enjoy the beauty of the rugged terrain and pristine waters stretching to the horizon as you follow the Cape Woolamai trail.
 From the elevated vantage point, you’ll be treated to sweeping vistas that include the rugged shoreline, turquoise waters, and picturesque landscapes that make Phillip Island so special.